lowji194/Extension-LoiNguyen_Helper/README-EN.md

-# Extension-LoiNguyen_Helper
+# Extension LoiNguyen_Helper

 ## Overview
-Extension-LoiNguyen_Helper is a versatile tool designed to assist with managing proxy settings and user agents directly within the `background.js` file or during runtime using JavaScript commands.
+Extension LoiNguyen_Helper is a versatile tool designed to assist with managing proxy settings and user agents directly within the `background.js` file or during runtime using JavaScript commands.
 This tool supports automation using Selenium with both C# and Python.

 ## Features
 - Change proxy settings directly within `background.js`.